clemsos/zinemakers/en/challenges.md

 # Challenges

 ### Identify new data sources

-First and foremost, the biggest challenges we are facing is to identify interesting data sources regarding spaces for making in China (media, websites, companies, government, research institutes, etc)
+First and foremost, the biggest challenges we are facing is to identify interesting data sources regarding spaces for making in China \(media, websites, companies, government, research institutes, etc\)

-Please check the [list of data sources](/sources.md) and feel free to add any missing source you can think of.
+Please check the [list of data sources](/sources.md) and feel free to add any missing source you can think of

 We have also started to build a collection of [interesting maps](/maps.md).